BQ Swedish Cloth

-Swedish Cloth is used extensively by beekeepers in USA to keep their beehives healthy.
+Swedish Cloth is used extensively by beekeepers in the USA to keep their beehives healthy.

 It is an excellent matrix for absorbing Oxalic Acid / Glycerine solution.